getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 We're not using `instanceof` anymore, because it's confusingly pretending to have something to do with classes.
 Now, we just ask the (informally stated) question, "are you *a* prototype of me?"
 There's no more indirection necessary with stuff like `Foo.prototype` or the painfully verbose `Foo.prototype.isPrototypeOf(..)`.

-I think it's fair to say these checks are significantly less complicated/confusing that the previous set of introspection checks. **Yet again, we see that OLOO is simpler than (but with all the same power of) class-style coding in JavaScript.**
+I think it's fair to say these checks are significantly less complicated/confusing than the previous set of introspection checks. **Yet again, we see that OLOO is simpler than (but with all the same power of) class-style coding in JavaScript.**

 ## Review (TL;DR)